MuhammadFurqan786/TextUtils/README.md

 # TextUtils

-TextUtils is a utility which can be used to manipulate your text.
+TextUtils is a react app utility which can be used to manipulate your text.

 ## Available Scripts